From the Director

 The target grade 5 boundary could be set at 50%.
 Students achieving a grade 5 would have a good opportunity to demonstrate what they can do, with plenty of marks available for higher grades to distinguish themselves.

 All students would be required to take a GCSE Mathematics exam at the end of Year 11.
-Some would take both GCSE Mathematics 1 and 2 at the end of Year 11.
+Most would take both GCSE Mathematics 1 and 2 at the end of Year 11.

 Option B